vinodsinghjnu/vinodsinghjnu.github.io/_pages/cv.md

 * **2023/05- Present: Postdoctoral Research Scientist, Aarhus University, Denmark**
   <details><blockquote>

-  * **Responsibilities:** Planning and completion of research projects, followed by publishing or reporting new findings to the scientific community.
+  * **Responsibilities:** Planning and completion of research projects, followed by publishing, presenting and reporting new findings to the scientific community.
   * **Project 1:**  Development of computational methods to descover genomic patterns resposible for rare diseases in new-borns.
   * **Skills:** Data Science · NGS data analysis · Genomics · R · High Performance Computing (HPC)